abitravers1989/driftrock/README.md

 The answer should be output to Command Line.

-#  How You Can Install It.
+#  How You Can Use It.

 Navigate to your command line.
 Type in:

 `````
 $ git clone https://github.com/abitravers1989/driftrock.git

 `````

 Install the gems which the application relies on by typing (in the command line):

 ````
-$ bundle install
+$ bundle istall

 ````

 # How You Can Use It.